bloomberg/chromium.bb/src/testing/buildbot/README.md

 infrastructure has capacity to handle the extra load.
 This is especially true for the established
 [Chromium CQ builders](https://chromium.googlesource.com/chromium/src/+/master/infra/config/branch/cq.cfg),
 as they operate under strict execution requirements.
-Make sure to get an infrastructure engineer on the Crossover Team to sign off that there is both buildbot and swarming capacity available.
+Make sure to get a resource owner or a member of Chrome Browser Core EngProd to sign off that there is both builder and swarmed test shard capacity available.

+In particular, pay attention to the capacity of the builder which compiles and then triggers and collects swarming task shards.
+If you're adding a new test suite to a bot, and know that the test suite adds one hour of testing time to the swarming shards, and know that you have enough swarmed capacity to handle that one hour of testing, that's a good start.
+But if that test *also* happens to run in shards which take 10 minutes longer than any other shards on that current bot, that means that the top-level builder will also take 10 minutes longer to run -- or 20 minutes longer if there are failures and retries.
+Ensure that the builder pool has enough capacity to handle that increase as well.

 ## How to use the generate_buildbot_json tool
 ### Test suites